AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/estimate-totals.md

 ## Reference

-The <estimateTotals> reference provides detailed information about the types and fields defined in this <estimateTotals>.
+The `estimateTotals` reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage

-In the following example, the customer located in Republic of Ireland wants to check total estimated cost of the cart (`IJGaHxS7p6u5Nu7tQIGQpADRXSoZRbJw`).
-Cart contains two products with the price of 99.00 Euro each and the applied tax amount configured for Republic of Ireland is 10%:
+In the following example, the customer located in Republic of Ireland wants to check the total estimated cost of the cart (`IJGaHxS7p6u5Nu7tQIGQpADRXSoZRbJw`).
+The cart contains two products with the price of 99.00 Euro each, and the applied tax amount configured for Republic of Ireland is 10%:

 **Request:**